 United Nations peacekeeping operations are a vital instrument employed by the international community to advance peace and security.

-Over the years, UN peacekeeping has evolved to meet the demands of different conflicts and a changing political landscape.
-Born at the time when the Cold War rivalries frequently paralyzed the Security Council, UN peacekeeping goals were primarily limited to maintaining ceasefires and stabilizing situations on the ground, so that efforts could be made at the political level to resolve the conflict by peaceful means.
+Over 70 years, UN peacekeeping has evolved to meet the demands of different conflicts and a changing political landscape.
+Born at the time when Cold War rivalries frequently paralyzed the Security Council, UN peacekeeping goals were primarily limited to maintaining ceasefires and stabilizing situations on the ground, so that efforts could be made at the political level to resolve the conflict by peaceful means.

-UN peacemaking expanded in the 1990s, as the end of the Cold War created new opportunities to end civil wars through negotiated peace settlements.
+UN peacekeeping expanded in the 1990s, as the end of the Cold War created new opportunities to end civil wars through negotiated peace settlements.
 A large number of conflicts were brought to an end, either through direct UN mediation or by the efforts of others acting with UN support.
-Countries assisted included El Salvador, Guatemala, Namibia, Cambodia, Mozambique, Tajikistan, Sierra Leone, and Burundi.
+Countries assisted included El Salvador, Guatemala, Namibia, Cambodia, Mozambique, Tajikistan, and Burundi.
 As the decade drew to a close, continuing crises led to new operations in the Democratic Republic of the Congo, the Central African Republic, Timor Leste, Sierra Leone and Kosovo.

 The conflicts of today, while fewer in number, are deeply rooted.
-For example, the Democratic Republic of Congo, Darfur, and South Sudan today, are in a second or third wave of conflict.
+For example, the Democratic Republic of the Congo, Darfur, and South Sudan today, are in a second or third wave of conflict.
 And many are complicated by regional dimensions that are key to their solution.
 In fact, some two-thirds of peacekeeping personnel today are deployed in the midst of ongoing conflict, where peace agreements are shaky or absent.
 Conflicts today are also increasingly intensive, involving determined armed groups with access to sophisticated armaments and techniques.

 The nature of conflict has also changed over the years.
-Originally developed as a means of dealing with inter-State conflict, UN peacekeeping has been increasingly applied to intra-State conflicts and civil wars.
+Originally developed as a means of dealing with inter-State conflict, over time UN peacekeeping has been increasingly applied to intra-State conflicts and civil wars.
 Although the military remain the backbone of most peacekeeping operations, today’s peacekeepers undertake a wide variety of complex tasks, from helping to build sustainable institutions of governance, through human rights monitoring and security sector reform, to the disarmament, demobilization and reintegration of former combatants, and demining.

 Within the United Nations, peacebuilding refers to efforts to assist countries and regions in their transitions from war to peace and to reduce a country's risk of lapsing or relapsing into conflict by strengthening national capacities for conflict management, and laying the foundations for sustainable peace and development.